TSchreiber/KeyWe/readme.md

    git clone git@github.com:TSchreiber/KeyWe.git
    ```

+2. (Optional) Edit the environment variables in `docker-compose.yml`

+    Primarily, you will want to edit `HOST` if you are going to be running KeyWe
+    outside of a local development environment.
+This is what will be used as the
+    `iss` property of your token's cliams.

-2. Run the entire application stack using Docker Compose:
+3. Run the entire application stack using Docker Compose:

    ```bash
    docker-compose up